The ARM Ischaemia Study

 Introducing the ARMIES Study

-To address the current evidence gap in AULI management, the multicentre service evaluation project ‘ARMIES’ will be launched.
-This study aims to evaluate current treatment strategies and clinical outcomes against the ESVS guidelines, comparing data with international benchmarks.
+To address the current evidence gap in AULI management, the multicentre service evaluation project ‘ARMIES’ was launched.
+The study aimed to evaluate current treatment strategies and clinical outcomes against the ESVS guidelines, comparing data with international benchmarks.
 The study will provide valuable insights into the incidence of AULI, the treatment modalities employed, patient outcomes, and associated risk factors, ultimately enhancing care standards for this serious condition.

-Data collection for this international, multicentre study starts on the 7th of October
+Data collection for this international, multicentre study started on the 7th of October 2024.

-Sign up today via the link below or if you have any questions please get in contact with the ARMIES team at armies.vern@gmail.com.
+Registration has unfortunately now closed.
+If you have any questions about the project please get in contact with the ARMIES team at [email protected].